asyncapi/training/VIDEO_3_SCRIPT.md

 So far, the brief history of AsyncAPI, Thanks for joining us!

-We will continue in the following video to highlight the similarities and differences between AsyncAPI and OpenAPI.
+We'll continue in the following video to highlight the similarities and differences between AsyncAPI and OpenAPI.

 Don't miss it!